 As we enter this eccentric community of erotic daydreamers, narcoleptic sinners, and chosen visionaries, we will consider whether medieval dream-poetry anticipates (or perhaps challenges?) “modern” ideas of subjectivity, personal experience, and psychology.
 Our concerns will include the intersection of dreaming with problems of literary representation; the engineering of the dream-form to critique literary tradition and/or contemporary reality; and the creative alchemy by which dreams become texts and texts become dreams.
 Middle English readings will be mostly in the original (with helpful glosses); relevant Latin, French, and Italian background materials will be supplied in English translation.
 No prior knowledge of Middle English is required; however, proficiency in Middle English pronunciation and comprehension is a formal goal of this seminar.
 This course will be of interest to medievalists and early modernists, but also to those engaged in the history of subjectivity, psychology, and/or the generally bizarre.

 Requirement: This course fulfills the general literature requirement for one course pre-1660 or one course pre-1800.
 It also satisfies the requirement for coursework in the following Area of Concentration: Medieval and Early Modern British Literary and Cultural Studies; a Literary Genre (poetry).

-Requirements: This course satisfies the requirement for coursework in Post-1900 Literature and Culture; a Literary Genre (drama).
+Requirements: This course satisfies the requirement for coursework in the following Areas of Concentration: Post-1900 Literature and Culture, and a Literary Genre (Poetry).